antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/visualize_metrics_in_splunk_observability.md

 ## Import dashboard

-To get started quickly with ThousandEyes data visualization, you can import pre-built dashboards that are included in this workshop.
+To get started quickly with ThousandEyes data visualization, you can import pre-built dashboards that are included in this session.

 - Download [dashboard file](https://github.com/antonjim-te/thousandeyes-splunk-integrations-workshop/blob/main/dashboards/dashboard_Splunk_Observability_Cloud.json)
 - Log in to your `Splunk Observability Cloud` instance